david-a-wheeler/spdx-tutorial/README.md

 There are a lot more details and options in the
 [SPDX specification](https://spdx.org/SPDX-specifications/spdx-version-2.0).
+Many of the tags and features are useful only when exchanging SPDX files that are isolated from their packages and describe large collections of packages.
-Technically the specification considers many tags mandatory, but I would interpret them only as "mandatory" if you are trying to exchange SPDX files that are isolated from their packages.
+In particular, the specification officially considers many tags mandatory, but I personally would interpret them only as "mandatory" if you are trying to exchange SPDX files that are isolated from their packages.

 If you are a package developer releasing software, I suggest starting with at least these two lines,